7 Different Baby Cries and What Does They Mean

 Use the below expert-guide for understanding baby cries.
 Also, watch the video below to hear all these baby cries and understand exactly how they sound!

 1. Hunger Cry – ‘Neh’

 If the cry of the baby begins with the sound of ‘neh’, it means that the baby is hungry.
-Usually this sound is produced when baby touches tongue to the roof of the mouth and sucking reflex is activated.
+Usually, this sound is produced when the baby touches her tongue to the roof of the mouth and the sucking reflex is activated.

 Solution: This is one of the best baby crying cues to detect hunger.
-The obvious solution to stop baby from crying is to feed her.
+The obvious solution to stop a baby from crying is to feed her.

 2. Sleepy Cry – ‘Owh’

 Feeling sleepy is one of the leading causes of a baby crying.
 When the baby is sleepy she is likely to cry ‘owh’ sound to indicate her drowsiness.
 Your baby crying at night indicates that she is tired.
-Often it is accompanied by yawns and rubbing of eye.
+Often it is accompanied by yawns and rubbing of the eye.